matthias-p-nowak/matthias-p-nowak/README.md

 there is alway more to learn.

 [my nuget packages](https://www.nuget.org/packages?q=matthias77) using reflection.
 CliUi is an attempt at an interactive autofill command line library, while CmdLineArgs puts supplied values into fields and properties indicated by attributes.

+I have a small [blog](https://mefju7.priv.no/blog) which I use as a pensive for storing small snippets and ideas.